ikngtty/free-verse-discord-bot/README.md

 ## Requirements

-When running this bot, set these environment variables.
+When running or deploying this bot, set these environment variables.

 *   DISCORD_BOT_TOKEN